sriniguna/flexi-pages-widget/readme.txt

 = Where do I ask a question about the plugin? =

-Leave your questions, suggestions, bug reports, etc., as a comment at the [plugin page](http://srinig.com/wordpress/plugins/flexi-pages/ "Flexi Pages Widget") or through [contact form](http://srinig.com/wordpress/contact/) at the author's website.
+Plese use the [WordPress support forums](https://wordpress.org/support/plugin/flexi-pages-widget) to ask a question.
+You can also [contact](http://srinig.com/wordpress/contact/) the plugin author directly.
 Questions frequently asked will be incorporated into the FAQ section in future versions of the plugin.

 == Screenshots ==